 The White Tower has four floors – the ground, the first, the second and the third.
 The first, second and the third floors were designed the same with a large room to the west, and a smaller room in the northeast.

 As a place of royal residence, King William wanted a place of a Christian worship to be built in the White Tower.
-Religion was an important part of his royal image, so, a private chapel, St John’s Chapel, was built for private worship of the royal family.
-The Chapel was used for about 900 years by kings, queens and the tower community.
+Religion was an important part of his royal image, so, a private chapel, St John’s Chapel, was built on the second floor.
+The Chapel was used for private worship by the royal family for about 900 years and the tower community as well.